PowerMops/powermops-site/src/routes/pmops/Lesson-9.md

 You'll also notice that the class `Ordered-col` has two lines leading to it; this is because it has two superclasses, that is, it uses multiple inheritance.
-The class `(col)` defines some methods that all \"collection\" type classes need, regardless of the size of their elements.
+The class `(col)` defines some methods that all "collection" type classes need, regardless of the size of their elements.
 Then the `Array` superclass determines that the class Ordered-col has 4-byte elements.